 Postdoctoral position in behavioral neuroendocrinology and circadian rhythms

-Applicants should have a PhD in biology or neuroscience and should be a good experimentalist, writer, and presenter.
-Experience with electrophysiology and organotypic slice culture will be an advantage but not a requirement.
-The successful applicant will work closely with Matthew Butler (PI) and Chuck Allen (Co-I) and will join a team with strengths in circadian and sleep biology in animal models and in humans.
+Applicants should have a PhD in biology, neuroscience, or associated field.
+Experience with electrophysiology, tissue culture, or animal behavior will be an advantage but not a requirement.
+The successful applicant will work closely with Matthew Butler (PI) and Chuck Allen (Co-I) and will join a team at OHSU with strengths in circadian and sleep biology in animal models and in humans.

 Research fellows are strongly supported in their professional development by a mentoring team that provides guidance on career trajectory and grant and scientific writing.
 Other duties include animal and bench experiments, data analysis, drafting of papers and presentations.

 Salary and rank are commensurate with education, skills, and experience.

 For more information and to apply online visit www.ohsujobs.com, reference IRC69708, or email email@example.com.

 Please upload a letter of introduction, CV, and a list of 3 professional references.

 About Oregon Health & Science University